Asymptotics for estimating a diverging number of parameters -- with and without sparsity: Applications

-The two corollaries also apply to non-parametric regression problems, in which $\bX_{i}$ consists of appropriate basis functions.
-For example, \cref{cor:MestP} implies consistency of Group-Lasso-assisted variable selection in high-dimensional nonparametric additive models \citep{huang2010} under appropriate conditions.
+The four corollaries also apply to non-parametric regression problems, in which $\bX_{i}$ consists of appropriate basis functions.
+For example, \cref{cor:MestP} implies consistency of Lasso-assisted variable selection in high-dimensional nonparametric additive models \citep{huang2010} under appropriate conditions.